glue-viz/glue/doc/getting_started.rst

 sky.
 This information is also in the image.
 Let's teach Glue about that connection.

 In the layer manager, click the "Link" button.
-Selection the extinction data set for the Data Set 1 dropbox, and the catalog for Data Set 2.
-Then, highlight the RA attribute in each list.
+Select the ``identity`` function in the middle, and drag the RA attributes from each data set into the input/output box.
+Select ``two-way-link``.

 .. figure:: link_dialog.png
    :align: center

    Linking the coordinate information of an image and catalog data set

-Finally, click the "Glue" button to tell the application that these two quantities in fact describe the same information.
+Finally, click the "add" button to tell the application that these two quantities in fact describe the same information.
 Repeat this for the declination as well.
 Finally, click OK to accept these changes.

 Nothing visible changes, but Glue now knows of a strategy for propagating subsets from one data set to another -- let's see how that works

+.. note:: see :ref:`component_link` for more information on how this window works.

 Propagating Subsets
 -------------------